America's Best History Spotlight

 Battle of Princeton, 1777, New Jersey

 Yes, this will sound like a broken record if you've read our American Revolution coverage before, but the Battle of Princeton, so important to the early efforts of George Washington to rally his troops, and the public, to believe that he had a cause that could be won, does not get enough history coverage, visitation, or love.
-There are plans afoot, with the recent acquisition of the land of Washington's charge, to change that.
+There are plans afoot, with the recent acquisition of the land of Washington's charge, to change that, and a new Visitor Center in the planning stages.
 It should not be the subject of a lesser known history column, but preeminent in the history of winning a war that created the United States of America.
 So here's our mantra for the Battle of Princeton.
 Go visit the site.
-There's not as much there as there should be, but that does not make it any less important.
+And if you get the chance, go visit during the yearly reenactment held near the January 3, 1777 anniversary date.
+It's narrated.
 Photo above: Wayside marker and the field of battle at Princeton.

 Info, What's There Now, History Nearby